oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 LMDB is a fast, memory-efficient database.
 With memory-mapped files, it has the read performance of a pure in-memory database while retaining the persistence of standard disk-based databases.

-**URL**
+**More Information**

 https://symas.com/lmdb

 **Available Versions**::

-    0.9.24-GCCcore-8.3.0
+    0.9.24-GCCcore-10.2.0
     0.9.22-GCCcore-7.3.0
-    0.9.24-GCCcore-10.2.0
+    0.9.24-GCCcore-8.3.0
     0.9.24-GCCcore-9.3.0